All Products

 Multi-instance disaster recovery

-To ensure high availability, applications must be able to handle heavy loads to prevent service interruptions due to single points of failure (SPOFs).
-You can use Edge Load Balancer (ELB) to implement this feature.
+To achieve high availability, applications must handle heavy loads and avoid service interruptions caused by single points of failure (SPOFs).
+You can use Edge Load Balancer (ELB) to distribute traffic across multiple ENS instances.
 For more information, see What is ELB?
-You can deploy applications on multiple ENS instances and then use ELB to balance traffic among the instances.
-If an ENS instance fails, ELB can redirect traffic to other ENS instances to ensure service continuity.
+If an ENS instance fails, ELB redirects traffic to other instances to maintain service continuity.

 Cross-region primary/secondary disaster recovery